gesiscss/face2face/docs/_build/html/_sources/tutorial.rst.txt

 This tutorial shows you how to analyze the different kinds of contact durations in a dataset and also how to plot it.

-To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/probability_distribution_contact_duration.ipynb>`_
+To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/tutorial/probability_distribution_contact_duration.ipynb>`_

 Statistical characterization
 """""""""""""""""""""""""""""""

-This tutorial should give you basic instructions on how to use the powerlaw package to analyze the distribution of the contact duration functions from this library.
+This tutorial should give you basic instructions on how to use the powerlaw package to analyze the distribution of the contact duration functions from this toolbox.

-To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/Statistical_characterization.ipynb>`_
+To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/tutorial/Statistical_characterization.ipynb>`_

 How_to_use_statistical_characterization